sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 Rather than running an if/else statement we saved multiple lines by condensing this into a singular lambda expression.
 This is the art of using lambda expressions in your code.

-Now you might be wondering about my previous comment regarding the bypass for the use of finalised variables in a lambda expression.
+Now you might be wondering about my previous comment regarding the bypass for the use of finalized variables in a lambda expression.
 Well don't fret, I'll be talking all about an excellent tool that I use myself to get around this unfortunate limitation!

 ### Atomic Variables